adam2am/anti-mouse/less-motion/#features.md

 # Current
 - + double caps > shift (working integrated, but not every button, especially when layout switched / KR-EN-CN)
-- change delete to d, and backspace little bit further to ' so no missclick when moving
+        - potentially change it all to VK code
+- alt+tab lost it functionality